Sobhanhaghparast/PCVAE/README.md

 🧠 Applications
-Analyzing continuous structural heterogeneity in SMLM data Dimensionality reduction for microscopy data Interpretable representations in biomedical imaging
+Analyzing continuous structural heterogeneity in SMLM data Dimensionality reduction for microscopy data Interpretable representations in biomedical imaging.

 🔬 Developed by
-Yi Zhang and Sobhan Haghparast
+Sobhan Haghparast

 🧪 Citation
 If you use this work in your research, please cite the repository and the associated publication when available.